bluesnap/bluesnap-android-int/README.md

 The SDK includes a pre-built checkout form, enabling you to easily collect the shopper's information.
 You won't have to deal with validation of the card number or expiration date, or the storage of sensitive information, as this is all handled for you.
 To launch this form, you need to create a `SdkRequest` with the purchase amount and currency, and then start the `BluesnapCheckoutActivity` by creating an Android Intent and passing the `SdkRequest` as an Intent Extra.

 ### Create a SdkRequest
 A `SdkRequest` is required to pass information about the purchase to the SDK.
-The request must include the purchase amount and currency (as an [ISO 4217](https://developers.bluesnap.com/docs/currency-codes) currency code):
+The request must include the purchase current amount and current currency (as an [ISO 4217](https://developers.bluesnap.com/docs/currency-codes) currency code):

     SdkRequest sdkRequest = new SdkRequest();
     sdkRequest.setAmount("20.5"D);